Frequentist vs. Bayesian: Comparing Statistics Methods for A/B Testing

 An example of an onboarding funnel conversion graph in Amplitude summarizing the total conversions for various onboarding milestones.
 Try this chart yourself in our self-service demo.

 Your sample size also plays a role in the statistical approach you choose.
-In frequentist statistics, you often need a larger sample size because larger samples tend to generate more precise data with stronger statistical power.
+In Frequentist statistics, you often need a larger sample size because larger samples tend to generate more precise data with stronger statistical power.
 Since Bayesian statistics consider prior and ongoing information, they’re more adaptable to varying data availability levels, and you’ll get valuable insights even with smaller sample sizes.

 Amplitude simplifies A/B testing for product teams